matthme/holochain-binaries/README.md

 # holochain-binaries

-This repo builds the holochain binaries for Linux/macOS/Windows.
+This repo automatically builds the holochain and lair binaries for Linux/macOS/Windows.